blualg/m-ovito/doc/manual/advanced_topics/clone_pipeline.rst

 This synchronized mode can be useful, for example, to visualize the same input data in several different ways, typically by employing different modifiers in the two pipelines that share the same data source.

-Another common use-case for OVITO'd pipeline cloning function is visualizing different input datasets side by side, always making sure that all modifier operations get applied in exactly the same way to both input datasets.
+Another common use-case for OVITO's pipeline cloning function is visualizing different input datasets side by side, always making sure that all modifier operations get applied in exactly the same way to both input datasets.
 In this case, you would choose to duplicate the data source during the cloning operation and let the two pipelines share the modifiers instead.
 Then the pipelines will get fed with different input datasets, but it is ensured that each dataset will pass through the exact same sequence of modification steps.